marklogic-community/marklogic-unit-test/marklogic-junit5/examples/simple-ml-gradle/README.md

-This project shows a basic setup for writing JUnit tests with marklogic-junit against an application deployed with [ml-gradle](https://github.com/marklogic-community/ml-gradle).
+This project shows a basic setup for writing JUnit tests with marklogic-junit5 against an application deployed with [ml-gradle](https://github.com/marklogic-community/ml-gradle).
 In addition, it includes an example of executing tests written using [marklogic-unit-test](https://github.com/marklogic-community/marklogic-unit-test) via JUnit.